-B. Settlement Brief.
+B. Settlement Conference Brief.

 - 1. Unless otherwise ordered by the court, a settlement conference brief is mandatory.
-The contents of the settlement brief must include all the information required for a trial brief as set forth in California Rules of Court, rule 5.394.
-Parties may use the optional local settlement brief form SDSC D-241 available online or in the family court business office. - 2.
-The brief and all attachments must be exchanged between the parties and served on the settlement conference attorney in a manner that ensures they are received no later than 4:00 p.m., 3 court days before the MSC, unless otherwise ordered by the court. - C. MSC Confirmation.
-No later than 10 calendar days before the scheduled MSC, parties must call the court to confirm that the MSC will go forward and to receive the name and address of the settlement conference attorney. - D. Continuances and Sanctions.
-An MSC may be continued only by court order, requested at least 5 court days before the scheduled date for the MSC.
+The contents of the settlement conference brief must include all the information required for a trial brief as set forth in California Rules of Court, rule 5.394.
+Parties may use the optional form Mandatory Settlement Conference Brief (form SDSC D-241) available online or in the family court business office. - 2.
+The settlement conference brief and all attachments must be exchanged between the parties and served on the settlement conference attorney in a manner that ensures they are received no later than 4:00 p.m., three court days before the MSC, unless otherwise ordered by the court. - C. MSC Confirmation.
+No later than ten calendar days before the scheduled MSC, parties must call the court to confirm that the MSC will go forward and to receive the name and address of the settlement conference attorney.

+- D. Continuances and Sanctions.
+An MSC may be continued only by court order, requested at least five court days before the scheduled date for the MSC.
 The court may sanction a person who fails to timely request a continuance, for any reason, other than the settlement of the entire case. - E. Personal Appearance and Sanctions.
 All parties must personally appear at the MSC unless excused in advance by the court.
 The court may sanction a person who fails to personally appear at the MSC.
 (Adopted 2005; Rev. 2006; Rev. 1/1/2007; Rev. 1/1/2008; Rev. 1/1/2009; Rev. 1/1/2010; Rev. 1/1/2011; Rev. 1/1/2012; Rev. & Renum.
-1/1/2013; Rev. 1/1/2014)
+1/1/2013; Rev. 1/1/2014; Rev. 1/1/2015)

-Telephone Appearances in Family Court
+Telephone Appearances in Family Court.